mtp61/multiplayer-game/README.md

 ## How to play
 On the bottom right corner of the screen you will see a minimap, showing where you currently are in the map.
 You are the black dot, and all your opponents will be red dots.
 Just on top of the minimap are two indicators, for **AMMO** and **HP** respectively.

 You will initially have an **HP** of 100 and an **AMMO** of 20 laser blasts.
 Use them sparingly!
 If you hit an asteroid or another player shoots you, you will lose HP.
 If it gets to zero, you will die and will be brought back to the start screen.
 To prevent this from happening, you can hover onto the **Health packs** to refill HP and onto the **Ammo packs** to refill AMMO.
-Each pack contais 10 HP/10 AMMO.
+Each pack contais 10 HP or 10 AMMO.

-You can **shoot** at player and at asteroids.
+You can **shoot** at players and at asteroids.
 Big asteroids break up into smaller ones, which cause smaller damage to the players.

 The **score** is displayed in the leaderboard.
 It can be increased by destroying asteroids or by killing opponents.